 Ignoring the obvious

-The purpose of Relative’s insights are not to try and confirm what we already know – this article in Buzzfeed highlights tabloid headlines comparing Kate and Meghan’s perceived behaviour, the difference is shocking, and we get it, but we want to understand a bit more about what all these articles really mean.
+The purpose of Relative’s insights is not to try and confirm what we already know – this article in Buzzfeed highlights tabloid headlines comparing Kate and Meghan’s perceived behavior, the difference is shocking, and we get it, but we want to understand a bit more about what all these articles really mean.

-What’s prevalent in all the articles, in all the publications we looked at, is a seemingly-innocent commentary of the ‘public’ criticism Meghan receives, so rather than actively criticising her themselves, each article talks about how everyone else is.
+What’s prevalent in all the articles, in all the publications we looked at, is a seemingly-innocent commentary of the ‘public’ criticism Meghan receives, so rather than actively criticizing her, each article talks about how everyone else is.